Click2Cloud/openshift-dotnet-installer/README.md

 --------------------------------------

 This repository contains the OpenShift Windows node that enables running OpenShift applications on Microsoft Windows OS.
-The node uses the [Uhuru Windows Prison](https://github.com/UhuruSoftware/windows-isolation) to run the applications in isolated containers.

 Building the project
 ----------------------